• Skip to main content

 New bone reduction feature expands the scope of robot-assisted dental surgery by enabling clinicians to use the Yomi platform for more phases of full-arch rehabilitation

-“Not only does this allow implant clinicians to tackle full-arch restoration with a whole new level of accuracy and confidence, it pushes robot-assisted dental surgery into exciting new territory.”
-Alon Mozes, Neocis Co-founder and CEO
+“Not only does this allow implant clinicians to tackle full-arch restoration with a whole new level of accuracy and confidence, it pushes robot-assisted dental surgery into exciting new territory,” said Alon Mozes, Neocis Co-founder and CEO.
+“This clearance is one of our most significant yet, as dental professionals can now use Yomi to perform truly volumetric 3D surgery.”

 October 28, 2022 by neocis